 Determine the potential impacts

-Factors that influence the risk impacts are the location where a risk event occurs and whether a business manages to contain the event from spreading.
+Factors that influence the risk impacts are the location of a risk event and whether a business manages to contain the event from spreading.
 Impact assessment involves determining potential targets or assets of the threat sources.
 These should include information resources that can be impacted by the threat sources and consist of applications, data repositories, and information systems.
 The impacts assessments should cover different categories like digital and physical assets to ensure a holistic cybersecurity risk assessment.

-Identify the risks posed
+Identify the risks posed.

 Risk management framework